Charango (album)

 Charango is the fourth studio album by English electronic music group Morcheeba, released in the first week of July 2002 through Warner Bros.
 Records.
 It also appeared as a limited edition 2-CD version with a second CD containing instrumental versions of all the tracks.
-The album included a number of guest-appearances ranging from the Lambchop singer Kurt Wagner, rapper Slick Rick, singer Miriam Stockley and bass guitar player Pino Palladino.
-The album became one of the most successful ones for the band, reaching the top ten in the UK charts.
+The album included a number of guest appearances such as Lambchop frontman Kurt Wagner, rapper Slick Rick, singer Miriam Stockley and bass guitar player Pino Palladino.
+The album became one of the band's most successful, reaching the top ten in the UK charts.

 The Japanese version includes a bonus track, "I'd Rather Kill Us (Than Watch You Leave)", also present on the "Way Beyond" single.